 Working together for a green recovery

 Equinor acquired a minority shareholding in the (MUSD 22) Series B financing round together with Chevron Technology Ventures, Icos Capital, Marubeni Corporation, Wave Equity Partners and other existing investors.
-Equinor will have an observer seat on CCSL’s board of directors.
+Equinor will have an observer seat on Carbon Clean’s board of directors.

 Read more about Carbon Clean here: